eclipse-thingweb/node-wot/packages/binding-modbus/README.md

   * Allow for some space between registers on read operations, as reading surplus registers might perform better than issuing two transactions
   * Impose some limit to the overall number of registers.
 The MODBUS protocol has such a limit and devices may define even lower values
 * When a connection times out, re-connection does not work (see `connectionTimeout` in modbus-client.ts)

-# LICENSE

-Copyright (c) 2018 Siemens AG

-See the NOTICE file(s) distributed with this work for additional information regarding copyright ownership.

-This program and the accompanying materials are made available under the terms of the Eclipse Public License v.
-2.0 which is available at http://www.eclipse.org/legal/epl-2.0, or the W3C Software Notice and Document License (2015-05-13) which is available at https://www.w3.org/Consortium/Legal/2015/copyright-software-and-document.

-SPDX-License-Identifier: EPL-2.0 OR W3C-20150513